Page 1 of 5 1 2 3 4 5 >

 0c) Install/Update SDL

 Simple DirectMedia Layer (SDL) is a cross-platform multimedia library designed to provide low level access to audio, keyboard, mouse, joystick, 3D hardware via OpenGL, and 2D video framebuffer.
-It is used by MPEG playback software, emulators, and many popular games, including the award winning Linux port of "Civilization: Call To Power."
+It is used by MPEG playback software, emulators, and hundreds of Steam games for the Mac and Linux.

-Go to http://www.libsdl.org/ , and click the "SDL 1.2" download link in the sidebar, then scroll down to "Mac OS X" under "Runtime Libraries".
-Download the "SDL-1.2.15.dmg" disk image and open it.
+Go to http://www.libsdl.org/ , and click the "SDL Releases" download link in the sidebar.
+Download the "SDL2-2.28.2.dmg" disk image and open it once it downloads.

 Step 0 Recap -